rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ## API endpoints
 ### Category

 The category object describes the type of a dish.
 The API allows you to get, post, delete and update categories.
 You can retrieve a single category or a list of categories from the existing category collection.
+Only users with admin permissions can create, delete and update category object.
+Regular users without admin permissions can browse category information.

-#### GET 'categories'
+#### GET '/categories'
 - Fetches a list of categories from the existing category collection.
 - Return a list of objects with id and category key:value pairs.
 - No arguments required.